tutek1/DTLabs/07_Animation&Physics/lab07.md

 ![](img/PlayerProjectile.png)

 #### The Shoot Point
-Either we can calculate it using the bone transform, which is a bit too complex, or we can use another `BoneAttachment3D` node with a `Node3D`, which will be easier and will allow us to more easily tweak the precise spawn point in space.
+Either we can calculate it using the bone transform, which is a bit too complex, or we can use another `BoneAttachment3D` node with a `Node3D`, which will be easier and will allow us to tweak the precise spawn point in space more easily.
 Let's do the second variant:

 1. **Add** a `BoneAttachment3D` node as a child of the `Skeleton3D` (should be called `BoneAttachment3D2`)
 2. **Set** the `Bone Name` to `GunBone_end`